schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 [See the live example on Codepen.io](https://codepen.io/schalkneethling/pen/BapMrLX)

 As you will notice from the above, the default rendering for a description list is stacked with the description indented.
 One thing that makes styling a description list a little tricky is that each name and description pair are separate siblings in the HTML.
-If one therefore apply something like [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) to the parent `dl` element, the end result will most likely not be what you want as each entry in the list becomes a flex child.
+If one, therefore, apply something like [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) to the parent `dl` element, the end result will most likely not be what you want as each entry in the list becomes a flex child.
 What you probably want is for each pair to become a child.

-To remedy this, you are allowed to wrap elements inside the description list with a `div` for style or scripting purposes.
-For example, let's rewrite the above a little:
+To remedy this, you are allowed to wrap elements inside the description list with a `div` for styling purposes.
+For example, let’s rewrite the above a little:

 ```html
 <dl class="styled-description-list">